 (Remember: household insurance and property landlords do not normally insure against damages associated with sewer discharges inside homes.
 Additional protection is available through your insurance agent.)

+Why is there colored paint on the ground?
 To protect all underground utilities, the JCSA complies with the State Corporation Commission mandate to notify the Miss Utility network (1-800-552-7001).
 All underground utilities respond by indicating with paint where their lines are buried and which services may be in conflict with the proposed work.
 In addition, JCSA Meter Readers paint small blue marks at the curb and edge of payment to better locate meters.
 Customers can help by trimming bushes around the meter box and keeping the meter box free of mulch and debris.

+What is the noise I hear coming from the pumping station?
 JCSA has several water and sewer pumping stations.
 Most stations have a generator for backup power should commercial power fail.
 The generator exercises on regular schedule as well as during commercial power outages and may be considered noisy by some depending on the size of the generator.

+How do I locate the tap after paying my fees for a new water/sewer connection?
 After paying tap fees the contractor is responsible to obtain record drawings from the general contractor, developer, or JCSA.
 From these drawings the contractor will make a good faith effort to locate JCSA infrastructure.
 They will ensure Miss Utility is notified.
 JCSA will provide on site markings for water and sewer locations, we will also indicate an approximate depth of the main line.
 The contractor will make the tie-in within JCSA standards.
 The infrastructure will be within the markings or will be located by JCSA at no charge.
 The contractor may request that the JCSA find and uncover the sewer stub, standpipe or water meter box and JCSA will invoice the contractor for costs incurred.

+I am not on JCSA water but would like my water tested.
 The JCSA does not have a lab to test your water.
 All chemical and bacteriological samples JCSA is required to perform are tested at a fee for service by State and private labs.
 Residents wishing to have their water tested should contact one of the private labs.

+I'm ready for my water meter to be installed.
 When paying your fees for a water meter please request the specifications needed to ensure your meter box is ready to accept the meter installation.
 In general, the meter box must be at proper grade, connected to either a standpipe with a vacuum breaker for a temporary connection or permanently connected to the house.
 It should be cleaned of all dirt and debris, and the meter setter must be between 16- and 22-inches of the meter box top.
 See the specifications for further clarification.

+I am experiencing white flakes in the water.
 In most cases this is due to corrosion from the anode rod in the water heater.
 An anode is a rod in your water heater that is designed to corrode or self-sacrifice in order to prevent corrosion of the interior of the water heater.
 Severe corrosion of the anode rod can cause white flakes in your household plumbing and appear in your water.
 Anodes are made of various materials.
 Aluminum is the least expensive material used in anodes and the fastest to fail.
 Magnesium anodes will last the longest but are more expensive.
 Once your anode is gone the water heater tank becomes the sacrificial anode potentially resulting in rusty water and eventual failure.